Key Takeaway

 Should I change my metformin dose when starting tirzepatide?

-Your metformin dose typically does not need to change when you begin tirzepatide.
-However, as tirzepatide improves your blood sugar control and you potentially lose weight, your physician may revisit your metformin dosage.
-Do not adjust any medication doses on your own without medical guidance.
+Your metformin dose typically doesn't need to change when you begin tirzepatide.
+But as tirzepatide improves your blood sugar control and you potentially lose weight, your physician may revisit your metformin dosage.
+Don't adjust any medication doses on your own without medical guidance.

 Is the combination of metformin and tirzepatide better for weight loss than either alone?